Omoni Oboli replies troll who shaded her for wearing a shoe on different outfits

 - In a reply to him, Omoni disclosed that since she owns the shoe, she will rock it all year long if she wants to

-Popular actress, Omoni Oboli has taken out time to reply a troll who decided to call her out for repeating a pair of shoes with three different outfits.
+Popular actress, Omoni Oboli, has taken out time to reply to a troll who decided to call her out for repeating a pair of shoes with three different outfits.

-The actress shared a feel good video and the man sis not hesitate to voice out his displeasure in the comment section.
+The actress shared a feel-good video and the man did not hesitate to voice out his displeasure in the comment section.

 Omoni Oboli replies troll